Oats are one of my favorite Weight Watchers Power Foods.

 Weight Watchers Baked Oatmeal Recipe

-My go to recipe for healthy baked oatmeal is from the Weight Watchers New Complete Cookbook.
-It’s easy, healthy and delicious with 7 WW PointsPlus.
+My go to recipe for healthy baked oatmeal is from the Weight Watchers New Complete Cookbook (affiliate link).
+It's easy, healthy and delicious with *7 WW Freestyle SmartPoints.

 - 3 cups old-fashioned oats